iteratec/passwordstore/README.md

         gpg2 --export-secret-key -o gpg_key.asc <ID_of_your_key>

 The container decrypts a symmetrically encrypted key before it uses it if one sets env variable `KEY_ENCRYPTED=true`.
+It uses given passphrase to decrypt key.